RedlionEster/Habit-Tracker-App/README.md

 # My Habit-Tracker-App Project

-Introducing a Habit Tracking App project, created for the "Object-Oriented and Functional Programming with Python" course at the IU International University of Applied Sciences.
+Introducing a Habit Tracking App project, created for the *Object-Oriented and Functional Programming with Python* Course at the IU International University of Applied Sciences.

 ## What is it?

+This App was programmed with Python.
-This is a simple Command Line Interface (CLI) App designed to track your habits.
+It's a simple Command Line Interface (CLI) App designed to track your habits.
 Follow the prompts to add and complete habits.
 Create, implement, reset, delete, and monitor your habits with ease.
 Analyze your participation to see how well you're sticking to your habits.

-## Installation
+## How to install it?

 1. Download the repository from GitHub: https://github.com/RedlionEster/Habit-Tracker-App
 2. Make sure you have Python 3.12+ installed on your computer.